 Text By Jim Burnett & Photographs By National Park Service © All rights reserved.

 © National Park Service Some of the best spots in North America for outdoor photography are also home to bears.
-To reduce your chances of a close encounter of the worst kind, check out this on-line expert advice: Dr. Tom Smith's Safe Conduct in Bear Country and the Be Bear Aware site.
-Dr. Smith notes, "…we see that a large number of bear-human encounters could have been avoided had people done the right things (e.g., store food properly, make noise while hiking through dense brush, not pushing bears when attempting to photograph them, etc.)."
+Dr. Smith notes, "We see that a large number of bear-human encounters could have been avoided had people done the right things (e.g., store food properly, make noise while hiking through dense brush, not pushing bears when attempting to photograph them, etc.)."

 In recent years there's been a lot of publicity - and misconceptions - about bear pepper spray.
 Bear Spray is a last resort defensive measure and not a substitute for other precautions.
 However, it can help tip the odds in your favor if an attack is imminent.